debops/debops/docs/ansible/roles/system_users/control-user.rst

 example, on Debian-based VMs such account can be called ``debian``, on Ubuntu-based VMs it might be ``ubuntu``, on Raspberry Pi system images the account is usually called ``pi``, Vagrant boxes use the ``vagrant`` account, and so on.
-In such case, you might want to use the account name alreayd present to avoid creating a separate administrator account.
+In such case, you might want to use the account name already present to avoid creating a separate administrator account.

 The remote UNIX account definition can be further augmented using the